 Investments on such a scale have made the local government soft and welcoming.
-They support new businesses and startups, help with relocation, development of a business plan, provide training and consulting and the city also hosts events for entrepreneurs to meet with potential investors.
+They support new businesses and startups, help with relocation, and development of a business plan, and provide training and consulting the city also hosts events for entrepreneurs to meet with potential investors.

 The fact that there are more than 8 million people in London that serve as both a prominent market and as one of the largest workforces in Europe serves up to be a splendid cherry on the icing.

 Starting a business in London sounds simple enough… on paper.
 But, in reality, you will face an entirely different business culture than the one you are used to.
 US residents may find the shift to be simpler because of the formal style of business in London, but even they will be surprised by the devil that hides in the details.